 And the communities have the numbers to back it up.
 Tests conducted by the Central Pollution Control Board, for example, found excessive levels of lead and cadmium in all of the Coca-Cola waste it surveyed in bottling plants across the country, leading the CPCB to order the Coca-Cola company to treat its waste as hazardous waste.

-y, the Coca-Cola company was distributing its toxic waste to farmers around its bottling plants, as fertilizer!
+Prior to the CPCB study, the Coca-Cola company was distributing its toxic waste to farmers around its bottling plants, as fertilizer!
 Test results released just two weeks ago have confirmed that the water is also polluted, making it unfit for human consumption.

 In Plachimada, Kerala, one of Coca-Cola's largest bottling plants has been shut down since March 2004 because of the intense community opposition to the plant.
 The Kerala State Pollution Control Board has also issued a stop order notice to the company's bottling plant because of the pollution by the plant.
 In a highly irresponsible practice, the Coca-Cola company has located many of its bottling plants in India in "drought prone" areas, areas that were already experiencing severe water crisis.